Regional Coordinators

 Jim Porter

-Area: Leicestershir
+Area: Leicestershire

 I am honoured to have been recently appointed as the regional coordinator for Leicestershire and Rutland.
 I grew up in the Hinckley area and now live in Old Dalby just outside of Melton Mowbray with my husband (Lee) and two dogs (Luna & Louis).
 I am passionate about the area and motorcycling has been in my blood since at the age of six; on a family trip to London my grandad talked a police officer into letting me sit on their motorbike and turn on the blue lights.
 I still feel that excitement every time I get the bike out of the garage.
 I have seen the trauma and waves a suicide brings and think the charity does such amazing work to support those with mental ill health and I am committed to supporting that aim.